Black Pepper Health Benefits and Side Effects

 A research paper and study compared different spices with their effects on cancer.
 They found that the piperine in black pepper shows anti-tumor effects on many common cancers including breast cancer, colorectal cancer, and prostate cancer.

-In another Indian study using rats induced with oxidative stress, after adding black pepper into their diets, the rats showed a considerable reduction in total oxidative stress throughout the study.
+In another Indian study using rats induced with oxidative stress, after adding it into their diets, the rats showed a considerable reduction in total oxidative stress throughout the study.

 One final study done by the National Institute of Nutrition in India found that black pepper had the highest amount of antioxidants compared to every other ingredient they studied which included turmeric, black cumin, ginger, garlic, saffron, black pepper, and chilli peppers.